daviddavo/daos-verano/001_get_deployments/README.md

 * `votes_count` (the number of unique votes in the deployment)
   - snapshot reports the sum of the votes in the deployment
   - tally reports the number of deployment token-holders who have ever voted
-  - for daostack, we report the total number of votes, including duplicates by the same voter
+  - for daostack, aragon, and dao haus we report the total number of votes, including duplicates by the same voter
+  - TODO: get this data for realms
 * `proposals_count` (the number of proposals in the deployment)
+  - TODO: get this data for realms

 Types include: